-- a) During cooling operation: If an indoor unit requests heating, the outdoor units stop and then restart in heating mode after 5 minutes.
-Indoor units requesting heating then start in heating mode and indoor units requesting cooling display the mode conflict error. - b) During heating operation: If an indoor unit requests cooling, the outdoor units ignore the request and continue to run in heating mode.
+- a) During cooling operation: If an indoor unit requests heating, the outdoor unit stops and then restarts in heating mode after 5 minutes.
+Indoor units requesting heating then start in heating mode and indoor units requesting cooling display the mode conflict error. - b) During heating operation: If an indoor unit requests cooling, the outdoor unit ignores the request and continues to run in heating mode.
 The indoor unit requesting cooling displays the mode conflict error.
-If all the indoor units requesting heating are later turned off and one or more indoor units are still requesting cooling, the outdoor units restart in cooling mode after 5 minutes and any indoor units requesting cooling then start in cooling mode.
+If all the indoor units requesting heating are later turned off and one or more indoor units are still requesting cooling, the outdoor unit restarts in cooling mode after 5 minutes and any indoor units requesting cooling then start in cooling mode.